golemfactory/golem-docs/src/pages/docs/creators/python/guides/switching-to-mainnet.md

 {% alert level="warning" %}

-This section is aimed mainly at **requestors** wishing to switch from running simple test tasks on our development subnet (testnet) to launching production payloads utilizing the vast number of providers on the public subnet.
+This section is aimed mainly at **requestors** wanting to switch from running simple test tasks on the testnet to launching production payloads utilizing the vast number of providers on the mainnet.

 {% /alert %}